 Don’t forget!
 You don’t have to do everything yourself.
 You can ask guests to contribute.
 Veggie trays, fruit trays, appetizers, cheese plates, crackers, dips, and sweets are always welcome!

 It’ll be the cherry on top to create a playlist that will get your guests in the mood for fun!
 Add some oldies, some one-hit wonders, and enough variety for all tastes in music.

 Ask guests to provide a suggestion for your playlist.
-Perhaps something they listened to over the last 18 months that kept them energized and positive!
+Perhaps something they listened to over the last few years that kept them energized and positive!

 In addition to your playlist, consider what other entertainment you may be able to offer.